kempy007/magecart-shim/README.md

 * go through checkout process, validate data has been skimmed, if not debug and reiterate.

 License is free as in beer

+Mitigation is to implement CSP header and SRI